JesseHantula/data_science_project/README.md

 Below we have the link to our website, where you will find an interactive map of the Helsinki/Espoo region.
 The map contains a pin for each HSL bike station, where, by clicking on a pin, will show the predicted busyness of the station for the next 5 days.

-Link to website: https://jessehantula.github.io/data_science_project.github.io/
+Link to website: https://jessehantula.github.io/data_science_project.github.io/ *Disclaimer: This website can be used only during the city bike season from April to October, and exceptionally during November 2023 for course grading purposes.*